Owner & Head Trainer: Rebecca Golian

-Rebecca also continued to work with dogs throughout college.
-While attending the University of Maryland, Rebecca offered private in-home training, group obedience classes, puppy development classes, and board & train programs for dogs with severe behavioral problems in the Washington, D.C. metropolitan area.
+Rebecca started professionally training dogs in college.
+While attending the University of Maryland, Rebecca offered private in-home training, group obedience classes, puppy development classes and board & train programs for dogs with severe behavioral problems in the Washington, D.C. metropolitan area.
 Rebecca also raised and trained German Shepherds for The Seeing Eye, a Guide Dog school based in Morristown, NJ.

 In 2013, Rebecca decided to pursue working with dogs full time and moved to New York City to start a professional dog training and behavior modification business.
-Rebecca offered basic to advanced on and off-leash obedience, puppy development and socialization, service/therapy dog training and certification, and behavior modification for dogs with severe behavioral problems.
+Rebecca offered advanced on and off-leash obedience training, puppy training, service/therapy dog training and certification and behavior modification for dogs with severe behavioral problems.

-In 2015, Rebecca was offered a rare opportunity to complete a three year apprenticeship program to become a Qualified Guide Dog Mobility Instructor (GDMI) at Guide Dogs for the Blind.
-A GDMI trains guide dogs for people who are blind or visually impaired, matches trained guide dogs with clients, conducts client training, and offers follow up services for clients throughout the United States and Canada.
+In 2015 Rebecca was offered a rare opportunity to enter a three year apprenticeship program to become a Qualified Guide Dog Mobility Instructor (GDMI) at Guide Dogs for the Blind.
+A GDMI trains guide dogs for people who are blind or visually impaired, matches trained guide dogs with clients, conducts client training and offers follow up services for guide dog users throughout the United States and Canada.

-In 2019, Rebecca decided to move back to the east coast to be closer to friends and family.
+In 2019 Rebecca decided to move back to the east coast to be closer to friends and family.
 She moved to Charlotte, North Carolina and started Love in the Lead Canine Training, LLC.
-Rebecca continues to train and place guide dogs for various east coast based schools, and is training and placing other types of service dogs including mobility assistance, seizure response, medical alert, and psychiatric service dogs.
+In 2020 she founded Healing Canines, Inc. which is a local non-profit that trains and places service dogs for residents of North and South Carolina.

-Outside of running her business, Rebecca enjoys spending time with her personal dog Benji, spending time with her family and friends, and participating in outdoor activities such as hiking, backpacking, paddle boarding, horseback riding, and skiing.
+Outside of running her business, Rebecca enjoys spending time with her personal dog Benji, spending time with her family and friends and participating in outdoor activities.

 Assistant Trainer: Meagan Karas